-Information regarding the methodology used to measure performance against the Fund's net zero
+Information regarding the methodology used to measure performance against the Fund's net zero target is provided in Appendix F.

-The carbon footprint of the Fund's investments has fallen by 15% from the baseline to 31 December 2023 towards the target reduction of 50% by 2030.
-Although this is an increase in the Fund's carbon footprint measured in 2022, the Fund remains on track to hit its interim target by 2030.
+The carbon footprint of the Fund's investments has fallen by 3% from the baseline to 31 December 2024 towards the target reduction of 50% by 2030.